Petőfi Rádió: Before the 2007 restructuring

 Petőfi Rádió started broadcasting a 24-hour schedule in 1984, with music overnight and hourly news bulletins.
 The expansion to a 24-hour schedule saw the introduction of new programs, such as Gondolat-jel, Péntektől-péntekig and Bagoly.
 In August 1986, Reggeli csúcs premiered in the mornings.
 1989 saw the beginning of Gordiusz an educational program for the youth.

 In the 1970s and 80s, Petőfi also aired a three-hour request show once a week, as well as a one-hour midday program aimed at Romanis.
 Petőfi's structure was not consistent, meaning that it had no clear demographic to target: the station aired programs for the youth, the elderly and minority interest groups, as well as live broadcast of NB 1 Liga matches.
 B. Tóth László's popular program Poptarisznya, now on Retro Rádió, as well as Csiszár Jenő's Apukám világa, were popular in the 1990s.

+Until 1982, the sports department was part of Magyar Rádió's political unit.
+In the same year, the entertainment department split from the literary department and merged with the sports department, delivering sports programming without depending on political programming.

-In 1996, it started test broadcasts on 94,8 MHz in the Western European FM standard.
+In 1996, it started test broadcasts on 94.8 MHz in the Western European FM standard.
 The former OIRT FM transmitters were switched off in 1998, moving only to the CCIR standard.
 The AM signals were switched off in 1999.

 At the turn of the millennium, although Petőfi had a significant number of programs catered to the youth, it was considered to be a station for the elderly.
 A radical change happened in 2007, where the mixed programming format was replaced by a 24-hour music format, aimed largely at the youth with the aim of promoting the Hungarian music scene, especially promising talents from the national and international scenes.

 The 2007 restructure

-MR2 - Nagyon zene (Just Music)
+MR2 - Nagyon zene (Very Music)

-In the summer of 2007, Magyar Rádió initiated a reform of its radio stations, with the station becoming MR2-Petőfi Rádió, adopting "Nagyon zene" (Just Music) as its slogan.
+In the summer of 2007, Magyar Rádió initiated a reform of its radio stations, with the station becoming MR2-Petőfi Rádió, adopting "Nagyon zene" (Very Music) as its slogan.
 The new style attracted the youth, enabling it to compete with commercial radio stations.
 The directors thought it was important to promote the Hungarian pop scene, which for the most part was forgotten from the general public.
 The station now targeted young adults who are receptive to the new, quality music, that provides a musical alternative on the Hungarian radio market.
 With its diverse musical composition, it presented the latest and most successful musical offerings from Europe and all over the world, with special emphasis on young national talents.
-Among the new programs, there was Akusztik, Selector, Kultúrfitnesz and Eleven, while the only suvrivor from the old Petőfi was Netidők.
+Among the new programs, there was Akusztik, Selector, Kultúrfitnesz and Eleven, while the only survivor from the old Petőfi was Netidők.